We visited Cebu Island and saw what it was really like. Hopefully you can avoid our mistakes if you're travelling there.

 We knew nothing about the country, and that was our first mistake.

-This article aims to give you a heads up about what it's really like on Cebu Island - not only the beautiful blue seas and posh hotels you see in travel catalogue.
+This article aims to give you a heads up about what it's really like on Cebu Island—not only the beautiful blue seas and posh hotels you see in travel catalogues.
 Here's our first-hand experience; the good, the bad and the oh-so-very-ugly.

 The pictures that come up if you search "Cebu City, Philippines" in Google will show you blue seas, gorgeous views and metropolitan buildings.
 These nice views are in very particular places, places the rich own.
 What they don't tell you is that these places are literally next door to slums.

 Here's an example.
-We went to a Korean restaurant (more on that later), and decided to walk to the Starbucks we had seen before to take a taxi from there.
-It was a ten minute walk.
+We went to a Korean restaurant (more on that later) and decided to walk to the Starbucks we had seen before to take a taxi from there.
+It was a 10-minute walk.